China premier says economy faces growing downward pressure

 “At this time, the national economy is running smoothly, but downward pressure continues to grow,” Li said.

-Li also called for speeding up reforms in the northeast, a center of mining and heavy industry that has been lagging in growth.
+Li also called for speeding up reforms in the northeast, a centre of mining and heavy industry that has been lagging in growth.

 The central government will funnel more support to the region for infrastructure, agriculture and equipment export, he said.